HomeAssignmentsCollection/k8s-lab-baremetal-architecture/ARCHITECTURE_DETAILED_DIAGRAMS.md

 10. **Node Architecture** - Resource allocation and workload distribution
 11. **Deployment Flow** - End-to-end deployment process
 12. **Disaster Recovery** - Backup and recovery procedures
+13. **Logging and Troubleshooting** - Health checks, diagnostics, and maintenance tools

 Each diagram shows the relationships between components and the data flow within the system, providing a complete understanding of the bare metal Kubernetes lab architecture.